surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.16.3-b.1 =
+= 4.16.3 =

-(2018/10/23) Removed the "Google Project API Key" option since there are no Google API modules currently used.
+(2018/10/24) Removed the "Google Project API Key" option since there are no Google API modules currently used.
 Added a new WpssoPage get_the_text() method.
 Renamed option keys for standardization.

-= 4.16.2 =

-(2018/10/20) Removed the Google URL Shortener service, which was deprecated by Google in March of 2018.
-Added a new "Places API is Enabled" option for Google APIs (Pro version).